Penalties for not meeting your Mutual Obligation Requirements

 Unemployment Non-payment Period

-An Unemployment Non-payment Period will not affect family assistance payments.
+It won’t affect family assistance payments.

 - accept suitable job offers